 Each eye test is performed to meet your individual needs; assessing your prescription in detail, to ensure outstanding vision.
 The optometrists have a range of state of the art equipment that they can utilise if required.

-Retinal screening is provided at a supplementary charge.
+Retinal screening is provided at a supplementary charge to NHS patients.